 An opportunity for a qualified student to explore work in an area of individual interest, selected and pursued in consultation with a faculty member.
 Consent required of the instructor who will supervise the independent study.
 May be repeated for a total of 8 credits.

 This course applies interpersonal and intercultural theories to the understanding of intercultural communication and the fostering of intercultural communication competence.
-Prerequisite: COMM 175 or COMM 275.
-Occasionally.
+Fall, odd years.

 Contemporary approaches to persuasion theory and an examination of past and current persuasive efforts.
 Research, writing, and speaking required.
-Prerequisites: Two courses in communication.
 Fall, Spring.

 This methods course is designed to increase students' awareness of interpersonal and cultural processes that govern development, maintenance, and deterioration of close relationships, and teach them methods ranging from ethnography, interviews and surveys to experimental research in investigating the role of communication in these processes.
-Prequisite: IHCOMM 171 and COMM 175 or permission of instructor.
+Prerequisite: Two courses in Communication, or permission of instructor.
 Fall, Spring.

 Traditional, dramatistic, fantasy theme, narrative, and cultural approaches to rhetorical criticism are examined.
 Research, writing, and speaking are required.
-Prerequisite: IHCOMM 171 and COMM 175 or permission of instructor.
+Prerequisite: Two courses in Communication, or permission of instructor.
 Annually.

 An intensive study of an issue, a problem, or a topic related to communication.
 May be repeated for a total of 8 credits.
 Prerequisites: junior standing and permission of instructor.